imagej/imagej.github.io/_pages/plugins/fijiarchipelago.md

 While many Clusters may exist on a single root node, only one is "official."
 This instance is referenced by Cluster.getCluster().
 Cluster.activeCluster() indicates whether there is existing active Cluster.

-An example may be found in {% include github repo='fiji' path='src-plugins/Fiji_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Cluster_SIFT.java' label='Cluster_SIFT' %}.
-An example that demonstrates the breakage of deep equality may be found in {% include github repo='fiji' path='src-plugins/Fiji_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Equality_Example.java' label='Equality_Example' %}
+An example may be found in {% include github repo='fiji' branch='master' path='src-plugins/Fiji_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Cluster_SIFT.java' label='Cluster_SIFT' %}.
+An example that demonstrates the breakage of deep equality may be found in {% include github repo='fiji' branch='master' path='src-plugins/Fiji_Archipelago/src/main/java/edu/utexas/clm/archipelago/example/Equality_Example.java' label='Equality_Example' %}